a2stuff/a2d/res/notes/testplan.md

 ## Puzzle

 * Launch DeskTop.
-Apple > Puzzle.
+Apple Menu > Puzzle.
 Verify that the puzzle does not show as scrambled until the mouse button is clicked on the puzzle or a key is pressed.
 Repeat and verify that the puzzle is scrambled differently each time.
 * Launch DeskTop.
-Apple > Puzzle.
+Apple Menu > Puzzle.
 Verify that you can move and close the window using the title bar before the puzzle is scrambled.
 * Launch DeskTop.
-Apple > Puzzle.
+Apple Menu > Puzzle.
 Verify that you can close the window using Esc or Apple+W before the puzzle is scrambled.
 * Launch DeskTop.
-Apple > Puzzle.
+Apple Menu > Puzzle.
 Scramble then solve the puzzle.
 After the victory sound plays, click on the puzzle again.
 Verify that the puzzle scrambles and that it can be solved again.
 * Launch DeskTop.
-Apple > Puzzle.
+Apple Menu > Puzzle.
 Scramble the puzzle.
 Move the window so that only the title bar of the window is visible on screen.
 Use the arrow keys to move puzzle pieces.
 Verify that the puzzle pieces don't mispaint on the desktop.

 ## Run Basic Here

 * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
 Ensure BASIC.SYSTEM is present on the boot volume.
 Launch DeskTop.
 Open a window.
-Apple > Run Basic Here.
+Apple Menu > Run Basic Here.
 Verify that BASIC.SYSTEM starts.

 ## Joystick

 * Configure a system with only a single joystick (or paddles 0 and 1).
 Run the DA.
 Verify that only a single indicator is shown.
-* Configure a system with only a two joysticks (or paddles 2 and 3).
+* Configure a system with two joysticks (or paddles 2 and 3).
 Run the DA.
 Verify that after the second joystick is moved, a second indicator is shown.

 ## Find Files